jrhunter/rhunter/content/publications/_index.md

 ## Edited Volumes

-"'A Certain Shadowy Totality': The Search for the Material Constitution of the United States."
-In Goldoni \& Wilkinson (eds.), _Research Handbook on the Material Constitution_ (Cambridge University Press, forthcoming).

 "Marx's Critique and the Constitution of the Capitalist State."
 In O'Connell & Özsu (eds.), _Research Handbook on Law and Marxism_ (Edward Elgar, forthcoming).